-In the current year, property taxes related to two entities were abated.
-The entities are eligible to receive this tax abatement under two industrial revenue bond agreements.
+In the current year, property taxes related to one entity were abated.
+The entity is eligible to receive this tax abatement under an industrial revenue bond agreement.
 The taxes are abated by a reduction of assessed value.
 There is no provision for recapture of abated taxes.
-Clark Restaurant Service committed to buy 21 acres in MidAmerica Airpark and consolidate its Owensboro and Evansville operations in a 100,000-square-foot food distribution center that will have 40,000 square feet of cold storage.
-Clark Restaurant Service agreed to create 30 jobs and transfer 90 jobs from existing operations.
 Scott Paper Company (now Kimberly-Clark) committed to buy over 1,000 acres and build a \$500 million paper-making plant employing up to 550 people.
-For fiscal year ended June 30, 2018, property taxes totaling \$13,333 were abated.
+For fiscal year ended June 30, 2019, property taxes totaling \$45,194 were abated.
 As part of the tax abatement agreement, the fiscal court committed to issuing the Industrial Revenue Bonds which allowed the property to be property-tax exempt.

 In addition, occupational license taxes related to another entity were abated pursuant to KOC 220.24 (2013).
 The taxes are abated by a reduction of 0.35% in occupational license tax provided the entity.
 The entity is eligible to receive this tax abatement under the Kentucky Business Investments Program of the Kentucky Economic Development Finance Authority.
 There is no provision for recapture of abated taxes.
 Southern Star Central Gas Pipeline Inc. committed to build a \$6+ million employee excellence center and create an additional twenty jobs.
-For fiscal year ended June 30, 2018, \$5,456 in occupational license taxes were abated.
+For fiscal year ended June 30, 2019, \$5,755 in occupational license taxes were abated.